Tudor conquest of Ireland: Crisis

-In wider European terms, it was a part of the Anglo-Spanish war (1585—1604).
-While Ó Néill enlisted the help of lords throughout Ireland, his most significant support came from the Spanish king.
+In wider European terms, it was a part of the Anglo-Spanish War (1585–1604).
+While O'Neill enlisted the help of lords throughout Ireland, his most significant support came from the Spanish king.
 Philip III of Spain sent an invasion force, only to see it surrender after a winter siege at the Battle of Kinsale in 1601.
-Outside Kinsale, Ó Néill's own army was defeated.
-The war ended in early 1603; thereafter the authority of the Crown was gradually reestablished throughout country. Ó Néill and his allies were treated relatively generously, considering the cost of the rebellion, and were regranted their titles and most of their lands.
+Outside Kinsale, O'Neill's own army was defeated.
+The war ended in early 1603; thereafter the authority of the Crown was gradually reestablished throughout country.
+O'Neill and his allies were treated relatively generously, considering the cost of the rebellion, and were regranted their titles and most of their lands.
 Unable to live with more restrictive conditions, they left Ireland in 1607 in the Flight of the Earls.
 As a result, their lands in Ulster were confiscated.
 In the ensuing Plantation of Ulster, great numbers of people from all over Britain were encouraged to move to Ulster.

 As plantation policy expanded to outlying districts including Sligo, Fermanagh and Monaghan, the English occupation of Ireland grew increasingly militaristic.
 The Counter-Reformation created an environment of anti-Protestantism within the native population which hindered English influence and led to a massive uprising ending in 1603.
 It became increasingly clear that the only profitable gain from its recent subjugation of Ireland was the land it yielded.
 Tens of thousands of Protestants, mainly Scots, emigrated to Antrim and Ulster, supplanting the Irish residents.

+In 1601, in an effort to fund wartime expenses in Ireland and deprive Irish rebels of foreign exchange, Elizabeth I proclaimed a debasement of the Irish currency.
+The proclamation authorized the new, debased coin as legal tender.